BitcoinDesign/Guide/guide/getting-started/principles.md

 **Do**
 - Support import and export of wallet data
     - For on-chain wallets, allow users to export and import wallets directly
-    - For Lightning wallets, offer a clear path for the user to move their Lightning funds to another wallet
+    - For lightning wallets, offer a clear path for the user to move their lightning funds to another wallet
 - Support as many relevant [BIPs]({{'/guide/glossary/#bip---bitcoin-improvement-proposal' | relative_url}}) and [BOLTs]({{'/guide/glossary/#bolt---basis-of-lightning-technology' | relative_url}}) as possible
     - Be transparent with which ones you do and don’t support
 - Maximize backwards compatibility